ENOT: Expectile Regularization for Fast and Accurate Training of Neural Optimal Transport: Introduction

 \section{Introduction}

-Computational optimal transport (OT) has enriched machine learning (ML) research by offering a new view-angle on the conventional ML tasks through the lens of probability measures (\cite{villani2009optimal, ambrosio2003lecture, peyre2019computational, santambrogio2015optimal}).
-Today, OT is primarily employed either 1) as a differentiable proxy, with the OT distance playing the role of a similarity metric between measures, or 2) as a generative model, defined by the plan of optimal transportation.
-One notable advantage of using OT in latter setting is that, compared to other generative modelling approaches such as GANs, Normalizing Flows, Diffusion Models, there is no assumption for one of the measures to be defined in closed form (e.g Gaussian or uniform), admitting enourmous applications of optimal transportation theory.
-Both loss objective and generative formulations of OT proved to be successful in a vast range of modern ML areas, including generative modelling \cite{arjovsky2017wasserstein, gulrajani2017improved, korotin2021neural, liu2019wasserstein}, \cite{leygonie2019adversarial, bespalov2022brule, bespalov2022lambo}, reinforcement learning \cite{fickinger2021cross, haldar2023watch, papagiannis2022imitation, luo2023optimal}, domain adaptation \cite{xie2019scalable, shen2018wasserstein}, change point detection \cite{Shvetsov2020}, barycenter estimation \cite{Kroshnin, buzun_was_bc}, genomics \cite{bunne2022proximal}.
-Low dimensional discrete OT problems are usually solved via Sinkhorn algorithm \cite{cuturi2013sinkhorn}, which uses \textit{entropic regularisation}, making whole optimization problem differentiable w.r.t to any parameter and computationally efficient, but may require many iterations to converge to optimal solution, whereas the OT problem for tasks supported on high-dimensional measure spaces are usually intractable, oftentimes solvable only for the distributions which admit a closed-form density formulations.
-As a result, the need for computationally-efficient OT solvers has become both evident \cite{peyre2019computational} and pressing \cite{montesuma2023recent}.
+Computational optimal transport (OT) has enriched machine learning (ML) research by offering a new view-angle on the conventional ML tasks through the lens of comparison of probability measures (\citet{villani2009optimal, ambrosio2003lecture, peyre2019computational, santambrogio2015optimal}).
+In different works OT is primarily employed either 1) as a differentiable proxy, with the OT distance playing the role of a similarity metric between measures, or 2) as a generative model, defined by the plan of optimal transportation.
+One notable advantage of using OT in latter setting is that, compared to other generative modelling approaches such as GANs, Normalizing Flows, Diffusion Models, there is no assumption for one of the measures to be defined in closed form (e.g Gaussian or uniform) or to be pairwise-aligned, admitting enormous applications of optimal transportation theory.
+Both loss objective and generative formulations of OT proved to be successful in a vast range of modern ML areas, including generative modelling (\citet{arjovsky2017wasserstein, gulrajani2017improved, korotin2021neural, qc_gan, leygonie2019adversarial}), reinforcement learning (\citet{fickinger2021cross, haldar2023watch, papagiannis2022imitation, luo2023optimal}), domain adaptation (\citet{xie2019scalable, shen2018wasserstein}), change point detection (\citet{Shvetsov2020}), barycenter estimation (\citet{Kroshnin, buzun_was_bc, bespalov2022brule, bespalov2022lambo}), biology and genomics (\citet{bunne2022proximal}).
+Low dimensional discrete OT problems are solved via Sinkhorn algorithm (\citet{cuturi2013sinkhorn}), which employs \textit{entropic regularization}.
+This technique makes the entire optimization problem differentiable and efficient computationally, but may require numerous iterations to converge to optimal solution, whereas the OT problem for tasks supported on high-dimensional measure spaces are usually intractable, oftentimes solvable only for the distributions which admit a closed-form density formulations.
+As a result, the need for computationally-efficient OT solvers has become both evident (\citet{peyre2019computational}) and pressing (\citet{montesuma2023recent, Khamis_2024}).
+In this work, we will be concerned with the complexity, the quality, and the runtime speed of the computational estimation of a \textit{deterministic} OT plan $T$ between two probability measures $\alphav$ and $\betav$ supported on measurable spaces $\mathcal{X}, \mathcal{Y} \subset \mathbb{R}^d$ with Borel sigma-algebra.
+The OT problem in \textit{Monge's formulation} (MP) for a cost function $c: \mathcal{X} \times \mathcal{Y} \rightarrow \mathbb{R}$ is stated as: